 Mountain CafeFor excellent soup, frothy coffee and much more, plus a great view of the hills from the balcony, try the Mountain Cafe in the centre of Aviemore.
 Mountain Cafe

-Nethy Bridge HotelA 1 mile walk has a village bar with next door ‘lounge bar’ offering home prepared bar food for hungry walkers.
+Nethy Bridge HotelA 1 mile walk brings you to the local hotel ‘lounge bar’ offering bar food for hungry walkers.

 Music & Events